-Where a programme of study requires the student to act during their education in a quasi-professional role in relation to patients, children, clients or service users or where the qualification provides a direct license to practise, the University has a duty to ensure that the student is fit to practise.
-Fitness to Practise is assessed not only in terms of academic attainment but also in accordance with relevant professional concerns and expectations.
-Students registered to study nursing are subject to separate Fitness to Practise procedures.
-A copy of the Code of Professional Conduct and Fitness to Practise will be made available to BN (Hons) students on commencement of the programme thereafter, annually.
+The Bachelor of Nursing (Hons) programme requires students to act during their education in a quasi-professional role in relation to service users, therefore the University has a duty to ensure that students are fit to practise.
+Fitness to practise is assessed not only in terms of academic attainment, but also in accordance with relevant professional expectations.
+A copy of the Code of Professional Conduct and Fitness to Practise procedures will be available to Bachelor of Nursing (Hons) students on commencement of the programme, thereafter, annually.